Spring 2014 Graduate Enhancement Workshop Series

 Note that workshop times, locations and descriptions are subject to change at any time.
-Doctoral candidates completing research are strongly encouraged to attend the RCR workshops.
+All workshops will be held in the Graduate Research Center in Bender Library unless otherwise noted.
 Updates will be posted here - so check back often!

 Panopto Video Series: Graduate Academic Regulations

 Description: This series of videos will cover several topics in the Graduate Academic Regulations of concern to students and faculty.
 We will be publicly posting an over view of all graduate academic regulations, a video on combined BA/MA programs, certificate requirements, leave and separation policies, the graduate regulations exemption process, and many more.
 New videos will be posted every couple of weeks throughout the year.
 You can view these videos as they are posted here : http://www.american.edu/provost/grad/grad-rules-and-regulations-toc.cfm.
 Please contact Marshay Hall in the Office of Graduate Studies with questions, ideas, or comments about the video series.

 These workshops have been offered in past semesters.
 Depending upon presenter availability and demand, workshops may or may not be repeated.